abd-hussain/IslamMob-mobile/ios/fastlane/README.md

 [bundle exec] fastlane ios deploy
 ```

-Push a new build to TestFlight
+Push a new beta build to TestFlight

 ----